 (Example: You would like to send product recommendations to all your contacts based on your product categories.
 Select “

 product category” as a reference field, and enter the name of the relevant product category in the personalization token preset.
 As a response field, set, for example, the image url of the specific recommended product.
 By using multiple tokens, each with a different category typed in as a reference field constant, you can cover your range in a single message.)

 - Do you need to send information based on sudden events?

 Use the External Event preset option during personalization token creation.
 This preset setting enables choosing specific external events and their keys in their JSON object body.
 This allows you to use event based data from external sources together with contact data from the Emarsys platform if necessary.
 For example, you can use Abandoned Cart events as an input for your product recommendation logic.
 For instance, the product IDs in the event can be used by you to create the recommendation.

-For more information on creating these objects, see Omnichannel personalization - Creating categories and tokens and Trigger an External Event.
+For more information on creating these objects, see Omnichannel personalization - Creating a token category and Trigger an External Event.